SIVA451/Cloudwatch/AmazonLinux2_CloudWatch_README.md

-# 📘 Amazon CloudWatch Logs on Amazon Linux 2 – Student Demo Guide
+# 📘 Amazon CloudWatch Logs on Amazon Linux 2

 This guide demonstrates how to configure **Amazon CloudWatch Logs** on an **Amazon Linux 2 EC2 instance**.
 Students will learn how to collect and stream system logs such as `/var/log/messages` and `/var/log/secure` to CloudWatch for monitoring and analysis.